 Admittedly, I thought she was over-reacting but I went to see my doctor anyway.
 He sent me to an ear, nose and throat specialist who ordered a slew of scans and tests including a sleep study.

 A sleep study is an extremely uncomfortable experience.
 You’re in a strange bed, with a strange pillow and trying to sleep knowing you’re being watched.
-You have goop on your legs, chest and head, within which some thirty or more electrodes are placed.
+You have goop on your legs, chest and head, within which some fifty or more electrodes are placed.
 The vast majority of the electrodes are all over your head which adds an uncomfortable weight.
 You fear moving in your sleep because you fear displacing an electrode.
 Yet the whole point is for you to sleep.

 In my case, each apnea lasts for 18 seconds or more and I experience 70, or more, apneas every hour.
 In essence, each time I fall asleep, I end up choking myself for a cumulative 20 minutes every hour.
 I wake up each morning more tired than I was when I went to bed.
 Most mornings, I begin my day with a massive headache.
 Every day is spent in a sluggish haze.
 My body feels leaden with exhaustion and my thinking is unfocused.
 My memory is very much hit and miss.
 I’m also quite short tempered and irritable.

 Additionally, the frequency of my apneas means that I, and many others who experience this disorder, never enter into the deep sleep needed to recharge.
 I don’t dream because I never fall into a deep enough sleep to do so.